Edit Distance Cannot Be Computed in Strongly Subquadratic Time (unless SETH is false): Introduction

 The mechanics of this argument depends on the specific distance function.
 In the case of Frechet distance, the output value is determined by the maximum distance between the aligned elements, so it suffices to show that the distance between two vector gadgets is smaller than $C$ if they are orthogonal and at least $C$ if they are not, for some value of $C$.
 In contrast, edit distance {\em sums up} the distances between {\em all} aligned gadgets (as well as the costs of insertions and deletions used to create the alignment), which imposes stronger requirements on the construction.
 Specifically, we need to show that if two vectors $x$ and $y$ are not orthogonal, i.e., they have at least one overlapping $1$, then the distance between their gadgets is {\em equal} to $C$, not just at least $C$.
 Since we need to ensure that the distance between two gadgets cannot grow in the number of overlapping $1$s, our gadget design and analysis become more complex.

 Fortunately, the edit distance is expressive enough to support this functionality.
-The basic idea behind the gadget construction is to use that fact the edit distance between two gadget strings, say $AG_1$ (from the first sequence) and $AG_2$ (from the second sequence), is the minimum cost over all possible alignments between $AG_1$ and $AG_2$.
+The basic idea behind the gadget construction is to use the fact that the edit distance between two gadget strings, say $VG_1$ (from the first sequence) and $VG_2$ (from the second sequence), is the minimum cost over all possible alignments between $VG_1$ and $VG_2$.
 Specifically, we construct gadgets that allow two alignment options.
 The first option results in a cost that is linear in the number of overlapping $1$s of the corresponding vectors (this is easily achieved by using substitutions only).
 On the other hand, the second ``fallback'' option has a fixed cost (say $C_1$) that is slightly higher than the cost of the first option when no $1$s are overlapping (say, $C_0$).
 Thus, by taking the minimum of these two options, the resulting cost is equal to $C_0$ when the vectors are orthogonal and equal to $C_1$ $(>C_0)$ otherwise, which is what is needed.
-See Lemmas~\ref{sat} and~\ref{unsat} for the details of the construction.
+See Theorems~\ref{th_min_edit} and~\ref{th_edit_orth} for the details of the construction.

-\paragraph{Further developments} Following this work, two recent technical reports showed multiple results demonstrating conditional hardness of the edit distance, the longest common subsequence problem, dynamic time warping problem and other similarity measures between sequences \cite{followup1,followup2}.
-Among other results,~\cite{followup2} showed hardness of computing the edit distance over the {\em binary} alphabet, which improves over the alphabet size of 4 required for our reduction.
+\paragraph{Further developments} Following this work, two recent publications showed multiple results demonstrating conditional hardness of the edit distance, the longest common subsequence problem (LCS), dynamic time warping problem and other similarity measures between sequences \cite{followup1,followup2}.
+Among other results,~\cite{followup2} showed hardness of computing the edit distance over the {\em binary} alphabet, which improves over the alphabet size of $7$ required for our reduction.
+In another development, \cite{followup3} showed that the quadratic hardness of LCS and edit distance computation can be based on a weaker (and therefore more plausible) assumption than SETH, by replacing CNF formulas with more general circuits.